Japanese History Digest

 The reign of Empress Saimei marked a period of major transformation in Japan's diplomatic and military policies, driven by large-scale domestic projects and active involvement in the unrest on the Korean Peninsula.
 The strengthening of defense systems after the defeat at Hakusukinoe would begin in earnest during the next reign of Emperor Tenji.

-The reign of Emperor Tenji (668-672) began with Prince Nakano Oe's formal accession to the throne.
-Following the defeat at Hakusukinoe, the reorganization of the nation and strengthening of national defense became major priorities.
-In 668, Emperor Tenji relocated his base of operations from Asuka to Otsu Palace in Omi, aiming to establish a new political system.
-The move to Otsu is understood to have been intended to distance himself from the former power base in Asuka while taking advantage of the region's geographical location on the west shore of Lake Biwa to establish a defense system.
+Following the death of Empress Saimei (661), Prince Nakano Oe assumed leadership of the nation as a shosei (a position of state without ascending to the throne), and during this period, he devoted all his efforts to reorganizing the nation and strengthening its defenses following the defeat at Baekgang (663).
+The capital was moved to Otsu in Ōmi in 667, and the following year, in 668, he officially ascended to the throne as Emperor Tenji, aiming to establish a new political system.
+The move to Otsu is thought to have been intended to distance himself from the former power base of Asuka while taking advantage of the country's geographical location on the west shore of Lake Biwa to establish a defensive system.

-In terms of domestic affairs, the first nationwide family register, the Kogo Nenshi (Kōgo Year Register), was created in 670.
-This led to the reorganization of the clan and surname system and the establishment of social status and household registration, which served as the basis for taxation and military service.
-The so-called "Ōmi Code" (Ōmi Code) was also compiled, which attempted to systematize administrative and bureaucratic organizations.
+In terms of domestic affairs, the first nationwide family register in Japan, the Kogo Nenshi, was created in 670.
+This led to a reorganization of the clan and surname system, and progress was made in understanding social status and household status, which would serve as the basis for taxation and military service.
+The so-called "Omi Code" was also enacted, which is said to have systematized administrative and bureaucratic organizations.
 However, the code itself no longer exists, and its contents can only be inferred from later historical documents.
 These measures are considered important preparatory steps for the later establishment of a fully-fledged Ritsuryo system.

-In 671, Emperor Tenji appointed his own son, Prince Ōtomo, as Grand Minister of State and successor, rather than his younger brother, Prince Ōama (later Emperor Tenmu), raising tensions over the imperial succession.
+In 671, Emperor Tenji appointed his own son, Prince Ōtomo, as Grand Minister of State, placing him at the center of politics, rather than his younger brother, Prince Ōama (later Emperor Tenmu).
+This led to increased tensions over the imperial succession.
 After the death of Emperor Tenji, the Jinshin War broke out in 672 between Prince Oama and Prince Otomo, and Prince Oama emerged victorious from this civil war and went on to establish a new system as Emperor Tenmu.

 During the reign of Emperor Tenmu (673-686)

 The reign of Emperor Tenmu (673-686) saw Prince Oama, victorious in the Jinshin War, ascend to the throne as Emperor Tenmu, further promoting the formation of a centralized state with the emperor at its apex.
-Emperor Tenmu defeated Prince Otomo in the Jinshin War of 672 with the support of local clans, and ascended to the throne at Asuka no Kiyomihara Palace the following year in 673.
-This marked the clear transition of royal authority from the Tenji line to the Tenmu line.
+Emperor Tenmu defeated Prince Otomo in the Jinshin War of 672 with the support of local clans, and ascended to the throne at Asuka Kiyomihara Palace the following year in 673.
+This marked the shift of royal authority over Emperor Tenji's succession to Prince Oama.

-Emperor Tenmu is interpreted as having broken away from the traditional political system reliant on powerful clans and developed a system of imperial family politics centered on the imperial family.
-He left the position of minister vacant, reorganized government offices such as the legal and military systems under the direct control of the emperor, and is thought to have personally overseen government affairs.
-He appointed members of the imperial family, including Empress Inuno Sanara (later Empress Jitō), to key positions, and pursued a policy of elevating the status of the imperial family over that of clans.
+Emperor Tenmu is interpreted as having broken away from the traditional politics reliant on powerful clans and developed a system of imperial family politics centered on the imperial family.
+Instead of permanently appointing ministerial positions, he is thought to have reorganized government offices such as those for the legal and military systems and placed them under the direct control of the emperor, overseeing government affairs himself.
+He appointed members of the imperial family, including Empress Inuno-Sarara (later Empress Jitō), to key positions, and implemented policies that elevated the status of the imperial family over that of clans.

-Emperor Tenmu also established eight surnames, reorganizing the clan and surname system and clarifying the social hierarchy.
-Another notable feature of his reign was his efforts to establish the foundations of the Ritsuryo system and building the framework for a centralized state.
-He is also credited with initiating the compilation of the Kojiki and Nihon Shoki, Japan's oldest historical texts, and sought to justify the emperor-centered order by revising national history in a way that favored the monarchy.
+In 684, Emperor Tenmu established the Yakusa-no-kabane(Eight Kabane Surnames), a new class system dividing the prestige of powerful clans into eight ranks to reorganize the clan-surname structure and clarify the social hierarchy.
+Another notable feature of his reign was his efforts to establish the various institutions that formed the basis of the Ritsuryo system and building the framework for a centralized state.
+Furthermore, he is said to have initiated the compilation of the Kojiki and Nihon Shoki, considered Japan's oldest historical documents, and sought to justify the emperor-centered order through the compilation of national history that demonstrated the legitimacy of royal authority.

 During the reign of Emperor Jitou (690-697)

-AThe reign of Empress Jitō (690-697) was a landmark period, marked by significant progress in the development of the Ritsuryo state system and the full-scale construction of capital cities.
-Empress Jitō was the daughter of Emperor Tenji and supported Emperor Tenmu's reign as empress.
-After Tenmu's death, she initially intended for Crown Prince Kusakabe to succeed her, but following his untimely death in 689, she ascended to the throne herself the following year in 690.
+The Reign of Empress Jitō (690–697) was a pivotal period marked by major advances in the consolidation of the ritsuryō state system and the construction of a fully developed capital city.
+Empress Jitō was the daughter of Emperor Tenji and supported the reign of Emperor Tenmu as his empress consort.
+After Emperor Tenmu’s death, she initially intended to have the crown prince, Prince Kusakabe, succeed to the throne; however, when Prince Kusakabe died prematurely in 689, she herself ascended the throne the following year, in 690.

-In 697, Empress Jitō abdicated in favor of her grandson, Prince Karu (Emperor Mommu), and while still involved in government affairs as Retired Emperor, she ensured a peaceful transfer of power.
-Her reign occupies an extremely important position in ancient Japanese history, both in terms of stabilizing the political system and establishing a path to a ritsuryo state.
+In 697, Empress Jitō abdicated in favor of her grandson, Prince Karu (Emperor Monmu).
+Thereafter, she continued to be involved in state affairs as Daijō Tennō (Retired Empress), while ensuring a peaceful transfer of power.
+Her reign occupies an extremely important place in ancient Japanese history, particularly for its role in stabilizing the political system and concretely charting the path toward a fully developed ritsuryō state.

 During the reign of Emperor Mommu (690-697)

-The reign of Emperor Mommu (697-707) was an important period in which the legal framework of the Ritsuryo state system was established.
-Emperor Mommu, the grandson of Empress Jitō and son of Prince Kusakabe, ascended to the throne at a young age, with Empress Jitō initially supporting him in government affairs as his guardian.
-This continued the policies of the Tenmu-Jitō administration while marking a transition to the next generation's rule.
+The Reign of Emperor Monmu (697–707) was a significant period during which the legal foundations of the ritsuryō state system were firmly established.
+Emperor Monmu was the grandson of Empress Jitō and the son of Prince Kusakabe.
+He ascended the throne at a young age, and in the early years of his reign, the retired Empress Jitō acted as his guardian and supported the administration of state affairs.
+As a result, the policies of the Tenmu–Jitō regime were maintained while governance gradually transitioned to a new generation.

-In 707, Emperor Monmu passed away at the young age of around 25, and his mother, Empress Genmei, ascended to the throne and inherited the government.
-The reign of Emperor Monmu can be considered a turning point, as the framework for a Ritsuryo state was fully established through the enactment of the Taihō Code and preparations for its implementation.
+In 707, Emperor Monmu died at the young age of around twenty-five, after which his mother, Empress Genmei, ascended the throne and succeeded to the government.
+The reign of Emperor Monmu can thus be regarded as a watershed period in which the framework of the ritsuryō state was substantively established through the promulgation of the Taihō Code and preparations for its implementation.

 Timeline of the Asuka period